 “Honoring the dignity of women and children through family planning is not about governments forcing the birth rate down (or up, through natalist policies).
 Nor is it about those in rich countries, where emissions are highest, telling people elsewhere to stop having children.
 When family planning focuses on healthcare provision and meeting women’s expressed needs, empowerment, equality, and well-being are the result; the benefits to the planet are side effects.”

 Achieving gender equality will make the world a healthier, happier place and is crucial to making lasting environmental progress.

 Population Matters is calling for women’s empowerment globally, including:

 - Ensuring equal participation of girls and women in education and the work place;

-- Giving women sovereignty over their bodies, including unrestricted access to modern contraception and abortion;
+- Ensuring women have sovereignty over their bodies, including unrestricted access to modern contraception and abortion;

 - Ending the practice of child- and forced marriage, which violate girls’ rights to a healthy, fulfilling life;

-- Granting women full equality under all laws and ending all policies that disadvantage women;
+- Ensuring women have full equality under all laws and ending all policies that disadvantage women;

 - Eliminating patriarchal attitudes and behaviours that cause women to suffer and that prevent them from accessing positions of power;